Language Immersion Option

 Robbinsdale Spanish Immersion (RSI) is a 85/15 Dual Language Program in which students are immersed the majority of their day in Spanish.
 Students progressively receive more instruction in English.
 By the time they are in 5th grade, half of their instructional time is in Spanish and half of it is in English.

 After RSI, students can attend Plymouth Middle School to continue their Spanish instruction.
-Students take three classes per day in Spanish at each grade level: Science, Social Studies and Spanish Language Arts.
+Students take three classes per day in Spanish at each grade level: Science, Social Studies and Advanced Spanish.

 In high school, students take one course per day in Spanish at each grade level.
 Armstrong High School offers Advanced Placement courses in Spanish; Cooper High School offers International Baccalaureate Immersion courses.
 Upon graduation, students can earn one or more of the Minnesota Bilingual Seals available from the Minnesota Department of Education (MDE).
 Learn more about MDE Bilingual Seals on their website.